 While I myself was never a big fan of sports day when I was at school, both of my kids love it.
-As my husband is a big too, I thought we’d have a go at running a family sports day at home, here’s how we got on.
+As my husband is a big fan too, I thought we’d have a go at running a family sports day at home.
+It was a great way to entertain tp kids and is also a great option if you home educate.
+Here’s how we got on.

 How We Planned Our Family Sports Day

 The controversial question is, how competitive do you want your sports day to be?
 A lot probably depends on the age of your children.
 If they are older, they are probably used to competition, if they are younger, perhaps not.
 If you have children with a large age gap, a team based approach might be better.

 At 7 and 9 we felt ours could cope with some competition.
 We were limited by the amount of equipment and space we had so we decided to do each race two at a time and then the winners from each pair raced each other to decide the over all winner.
 This meant that we had winners but no one was really left in last place.

 With some races the winner was first to the finish line, in others we used a phone timer and the quickest person won.

 This post contains affiliate links (identified with a *) I earn a commisson from qualifying purchases

 Who Should You Invite to Your Family Sports Day?